 What the Reviews Say: The Good and the Not-So-Good

-Guests consistently praise the knowledgeable guides and the delicious, authentic treats.
+Guests consistently praise the guides and the delicious, authentic treats.
 Anthony called his experience “wonderful,” and others highlighted the “friendly and well-informed” guides who made the history and stories engaging.

 On the flip side, a few reviews point out the lack of variety in the treats—some wished for more pastries or different types of sweets.
 One guest felt the guide didn't share enough detail about the origins of each treat, which suggests that if you’re a history buff or a foodie craving deep dives, you might want to prepare some questions.